AP VoteCast: Wisconsin voters sour on state of nation

 Voters in Wisconsin made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Wisconsin voters said the U.S. is on the right track and 62% of voters said it is headed in the wrong direction.
+AP VoteCast found that nearly 4 in 10 Wisconsin voters said the U.S. is on the right track and 6 in 10 voters said it is headed in the wrong direction.

+Up for grabs in the state: Ten electoral votes, a key piece of the once solidly Democratic voting "Blue Wall" of Midwest and Great Lakes states that Trump won last election by less than 23,000 voters, or about 1%.
+It was the first time a Republican presidential candidate had won the state in over two decades.

+Democrats are hoping to build on midterm victories two years ago when they ousted a Republican governor and held onto a Senate seat up for re-election.

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 15% of voters said the virus in the U.S. is completely or mostly under control, and 25% said it's somewhat under control.
-Fifty-nine percent of voters think the coronavirus is not at all under control in this country.
+The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans, and cases are surging in Wisconsin.
+Overall, more than 1 in 10 voters said the virus in the U.S. is completely or mostly under control, and about one quarter said it's somewhat under control.
+About 6 in 10 voters think the coronavirus is not at all under control in this country.

+Eric Engstrom, a 31-year-old investment analyst in Madison, Wisconsin, who voted by mail for Biden, said the virus is the most immediate threat facing the nation.

+"My wife and I were just on a walk talking about how we're expecting a baby in January and to see hospitals filling up, to even think about the potential of one of us or both of us being sick when the baby is born. …The response to this has been abysmal," he said.
+"If there was any chance that I was going to vote for Trump, it was eliminated because of the pandemic."

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Wisconsin.
-Forty-six percent said it is the most important issue facing the country today.
+More than 4 in 10 said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 25% saying it ranked at the top.
+Voters also considered the economy a major issue, with about one quarter saying it ranked at the top.

-Nine percent named health care, 5% named law enforcement and 5% named racism.
+Nearly 1 in 10 named health care, less than 1 in 10 named racism and less than 1 in 10 named law enforcement.

+Trump visited Wisconsin several times in his campaign, warning supporters at an October rally that Democrats were trying to "destroy the American way of life."
+He emphasized his law-and-order message in an earlier Kenosha visit, after the protests over the police shooting of Jacob Blake there.

 NATIONAL ECONOMY

 Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 43% described economic conditions in the U.S. as excellent or good, and 56% called them not so good or poor.
+Overall, 4 in 10 described economic conditions in the U.S. as excellent or good, and about 5 in 10 called them not so good or poor.

+Wisconsin's unemployment rate was 5.4% in September, below the national rate but 2 points higher than a year ago.

+Amy Arntsen, 56, of Middleton, Wisconsin, said she voted for Biden partly because she is worried about people losing their jobs during the pandemic, and is not reassured at all by a rising stock market that the president has touted.

 ———

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 3,417 voters in Wisconsin was conducted for eight days, concluding as polls closed.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 3,486 voters in Wisconsin was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
-The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
+The margin of sampling error for voters is estimated to be plus or minus 2 percentage points.
 Find more details about AP VoteCast's methodology at https://ap.org/votecast.

 Online: